 Director Penelope Spheeris

 Most ’90s moment The product placement montage is distinctly of its time.

 Before Austin Powers there was Wayne.
 The story of the scruffy suburban metalhead who broadcasts a public-access TV show from his parents’ basement with his friend Garth was Mike Myers’ first big screen outing – spawned from a ‘Saturday Night Live’ skit.
 From the music and hairstyles, to the clothes and the concerts, the movie gleefully captures a moment in time as it bounds along with jokes and one-liners.
 It’s silly to the core, but it’s also immensely entertaining and gave a generation of early ’90s teenagers an artillery of annoying catchphrases to fire at parents, teachers and friends.
 ‘A sphincter says what?’
 Exactly.
-Jonathan Cook
+JC

 Director Joel Coen, Ethan Coen

 Cast Frances McDormand, William H Macy, Steve Buscemi

 Most ’90s moment The hairspray fringes and cat jumpers.

 Yes, the TV reboot is pretty darn fantastic.
 But nothing beats the original – the Coen brothers’ 1996 masterpiece of black comedy starring Frances McDormand as seven-months pregnant cop Marge, who’s investigating a triple murder case in small-town Minnesota.
 Acted-to-perfection, ‘Fargo’ mixes quirky humour, hapless criminals and film noir, an unbeatable formula copied by the TV show.
 One of the best movies of the ’90s, and the one that introduced indie up-and-comers Joel and Ethan Coen to the world.
 CC